Also coming up

 See my work in the Peacock series, Based on a True Story!

-Find them in the kitchen, living room, and hallway across from the bathroom (hilarious) - check out my blog post here.
+7 of my paintings are on set inside Nathan & Ava's house!
+Find them in the kitchen, living room, and hallway across from the bathroom (hilarious) - see them all in my blog post here.

 A Night With Jerry SaltzMe & a Pulitzer Prize art critic (does this mean we're friends?)